-Here you choose what content you like so that you can get related recommendations:
+Here you choose what content you like so that you can get related recommendations ⬇️

 You wait for your personalization to process:

-Ideally, you don’t want to show the user what to do, you get them to actually do it.
+You want to get them to actually do it.

 The bot provides the user with information about how to use the platform and also has them physically doing it while they interact with the bot.